indeedeng/iwf/README.md

 iWF is an application platform that provides you a comprehensive tooling:
 * WorkflowAsCode for highly flexibile/customizable business logic
 * Parallel execution of multiple threads of business
-* Intermidiate states stored as "QueryAttributes" and can be retrived by APIs
+* Intermidiate states stored as "QueryAttributes" and can be retrieved by APIs
 * Receiving data from external system by Signal
 * Searchable attributes that can be used for flexible searching, even full text searching, backed by ElasticSearch
 * Durable timer, and cron job scheduling